Health economics: History

-Selma Muskin published "Towards the definition of health economics" in 1958 and, four years the, "Health as an Investment."
+Selma Muskin published "Towards the definition of health economics" in 1958 and, four years later, the paper, "Health as an Investment".
 At that time, health was broadly regarded as rather a consumptive branch of the economy.
 Muhkin's analysis was the first understanding that health investment had long-term beneficial consequences for the community.
-Probably, the single most famous and cited contribution to the discipline was Kenneth Arrow's "Uncertainty and the welfare economics of medical care," published in 1963.
+Probably, the single most famous and cited contribution to the discipline was Kenneth Arrow's "Uncertainty and the welfare economics of medical care", published in 1963.

 After the 1960s, research in health economics developed further, and a second academic seminar on health economics was held in the United States in 1962 followed by a third in 1968.
 In 1968, the World Health Organization held its first international health economics seminar in Moscow.
 The convening of the three meetings showed that health economics had boarded an academic forum as an independent discipline, which also marked the official formation of health economics.

 After the 1970s, the health economy entered a period of rapid development and nursing economics gradually emerged.
-In 1979, Paul Feldstein, a famous American health economist, first used the principles of economics to discuss the long-term care market, registered market, and other nursing economy issues, laying the foundation for the emergence of nursing economics.
+In 1979, Paul Feldstein, an American health economist, first used the principles of economics to discuss the long-term care market, registered market, and other nursing economy issues, laying the foundation for the emergence of nursing economics.

 In 1983, Nursing Economic Magazine was founded in the United States, and its main research content included nursing market development, nursing cost accounting, policies related to nursing services, nursing economic management, etc. The magazine's publication was a mark of the formal formation of nursing economics.
 In 1993, The University of Iowa Cost Research Center conducted a systematic nursing cost study, simply the NIC System.
 The specific practice consisted of establishing a special research institution equipped with full-time researchers, sorting out the nursing cost accounting content, and, finally, identifying 433 items in 6 categories.
 At the same time, the Center adopted computer technology to carry out nursing cost management, including cost assessment, reasonable budget, decision making, etc., which played a crucial role in improving the efficiency of nursing management and alleviating the nursing management crisis.

 Healthcare demand

 The demand for healthcare is a derived demand from the demand for health.
-Healthcare is demanded as a means for consumers to achieve a larger stock of "health capital."
+Healthcare is demanded as a means for consumers to achieve a larger stock of "health capital".
 The demand for health is unlike most other goods because individuals allocate resources in order to both consume and produce health.

 The above description gives three roles of persons in health economics.
 The World Health Report (p.
 52) states that people take four roles in healthcare: